subediaakash/hospital-management-system-/README.md

 2. **Build and Run:**
    - Open a terminal in the project directory.
    - Run `docker-compose up` to build the Docker image and start the API.

+## Contributing:

+Contributions via pull requests are welcome to enhance and update the system.